grandeurkoe/obsidian-vault/100 Days of Code - The Complete Python Pro Bootcamp/Day 035 - Keys, Authentication and Environmental Variables/API Authentication.md

 # API Authentication

-Most API services provide a free tier for education purposes.
+Most [[Application Programming Interfaces (APIs)]] services provide a free tier for education purposes.

 But how do you make sure that the API free tier is not being exploited.
 That’s where API Key comes into picture.